No-Bake Coconut Cookies (3 Ingredients)

 Recipe Notes and Substitutions

-• Blending: These no-bake coconut cookies come together really fast but if you make them in a high speed blender you will have to take great care to not over-blend.
-If you do, you will get flavored, sweetened coconut butter.
-They will still taste great, but just so you know :)!
+• Blending: These no-bake coconut cookies come together really fast but if you make them in a high-speed blender you will have to take great care to not over-blend.
+Let your food processor rest if need be.

-• Make Sure Container Is Dry!: Your blender or food processor need to be dry before making these.
+• Make Sure Container Is Dry: Your blender or food processor needs to be dry before making these.
 Any water present will make the coconut much harder to blend.

-• Vanilla: For vanilla, you can consider using an alcohol-free version since they’re no bake and the alcohol won’t burn off.
+• Vanilla: For vanilla, consider using an alcohol-free version since these cookies are no-bake so the alcohol won't burn off.

 No Bake Coconut Cookies - keto, low carb, paleo, gluten free, AIP, THM